awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

    After a few moments, SSMS connects to your DB instance\.

-   If you can't connect to your DB instance, see [Troubleshooting Connections to Your SQL Server DB Instance](USER_ConnectToMicrosoftSQLServerInstance.md#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting)\.
+   If you can't connect to your DB instance, see [Troubleshooting connections to your SQL Server DB instance](USER_ConnectToMicrosoftSQLServerInstance.md#USER_ConnectToMicrosoftSQLServerInstance.Troubleshooting)\.

-## Exploring Your Sample SQL Server DB Instance<a name="CHAP_GettingStarted.SQLServer.Exploring"></a>
+## Exploring your sample SQL Server DB instance<a name="CHAP_GettingStarted.SQLServer.Exploring"></a>

 In this procedure, you continue the previous procedure and explore your sample DB instance by using Microsoft SQL Server Management Studio \(SSMS\)\.